 Transient-optimised real-bogus classification with Bayesian Convolutional Neural Networks -- sifting the GOTO candidate streamLink opens in a new window (Killestein et al., 2021 -- published in MNRAS)

 For a complete record of all papers I've contributed to, please see this curated ADSLink opens in a new window library.

 NAM 2023 Gravitational Waves key session [contributed talk]

 RAS SDM Machine Learning and Artificial Intelligence Applied to Astronomy 2 [talk]

 Peer reviewer for A&A (1), RASTI (1)

 - Detection and characterisation of astrophysical transients

-- Exploiting large scale astronomical surveys to find unusual objects
+- Data-mining of large scale astronomical surveys

 Teaching and Outreach:

-I have a lot of experience with science communication and I am always keen to give outreach talks to schools and astronomy societies, on a variety of topics -- previously I've done talks on the solar system, exoplanets, asteroids, and astrophotography.
+I have a lot of experience with science communication and am always keen to give outreach talks to schools and astronomy societies, on a variety of topics -- previously I've done talks on the solar system, exoplanets, asteroids, and astrophotography.
 Please contact me via email for more information!